 All of this is seamless to the student.
 From their point of view, they have never logged into the LMS; they are sent a link that takes them directly to the content.

-In part 2 of this article, coming soon, we’ll show how a Spaced Learning course can be setup in VTA, RISC’s learning management solution.
+In part 2 of this article, coming soon, we’ll show how a Spaced Learning course can be setup in VTA, RISC’s learning ecosystem platform.